1-week Sumatra tour combining UNESCO-listed Gunung Leuser National Park with the spectacular crater lake of Toba

 In line with our All Points East philosophy, this Sumatra tour combines the island’s best-known sites with local markets and street life as well as providing ample opportunities to sample the varied local cuisine and meet the exceptionally welcoming local people.

-While included as part of our 18-day Indonesia – Sumatra to Bali tour this trip is also offered as a stand-alone tour, perhaps for travellers who’ve already visited Java or who have a more limited timeframe, but can be combined with one or more of our range of Indonesian extensions.
-These include a fascinating 4-day city tour of the bustling capital Jakarta, beach stays in Bali or Lombok or a tour to Flores and Komodo Islands which combines jungle trekking and traditional villages with, of course, the famous ‘dragons’.
+While included as part of our 18-day Indonesia – Sumatra to Bali tour this trip is also offered as a stand-alone tour, perhaps for travellers who’ve already visited Java or who have a more limited timeframe, or alternatively it can be combined with one or more of our range of Indonesian extensions and mini-tours.
+These include a fascinating 4-day city tour of the bustling capital Jakarta, various beach stays in Bali or on nearby Lombok’s Gili Isles or a one week tour to Flores and Komodo Island which combines jungle trekking, overnight on board a sailing ship, snorkelling on coral reefs and visits to remote, traditional villages with, of course, the famous ‘dragons’ themselves.

-Note that Medan International Airport has good connections with domestic and regional destinations.
-It is easily reached from Bangkok, Kuala Lumpur and Singapore for example so more ‘outside of the box’ combinations are available such as our Sumatra tour and Malaysia, southern Thailand or even a tropical jungle bonanza including Borneo!
+Note that our starting point, Medan International Airport, has convenient connections with domestic and regional destinations.
+It is easily reached from Bangkok, Kuala Lumpur and Singapore for example so more ‘outside of the box’ combinations are available such as combining our Sumatra tour and Malaysia, southern Thailand or even a tropical jungle bonanza including Borneo!

 Finally – for those of a more nervous disposition – Toba last erupted some 70,000 years ago – so we should be ok!